-Join Simon Walker for an in-depth discussion in this video Observing the light and color in paintings, part of The Art of Color Correction: Artistic Color Grading on the Timeline.
+Join Simon Walker for an in-depth discussion in this video Observing the light and color in paintings, part of Color Correction: Artistic Color Grading on the Timeline.

 Classical painters, who spent their lives investigating light, color and form have taught us a great deal about composition, color and lighting in video.
 It's really interesting to see how the colors in a painting work together to tell a certain story.
 When painting artists regularly use complementary colors that work well together.
 Complementary colors are essentially opposite contrasting colors.
 This means that they are generally colors on the opposite side of the color wheel.
 When placed next to each other in an image, complimentary colors cab be aesthetically pleasing.
 The way our eyes process a certain color changes when two colors interact with each other.